wangd12rpi/FinLoRA/docs/source/lora_methods/vanilla_lora.rst

 #.
 LoRA is a parameter-efficient fine-tuning method.
 #.
 LoRA can reduce trainable parameters by up to 10,000x compared to full fine-tuning.
 #.
 LoRA introduces no additional inference latency when weights are merged.
-#.
-LoRA works with any neural network containing dense layers.

 Algorithmic Idea
 ~~~~~~~~~~~~~~~~